R0GGER/NextDNS-DoH/README.md

 - Running `nextdns-doh.exe` portable, without the installer.
 There are no scheduled tasks then.
 - Using the app from a second Windows account.
 The tasks are registered for the account that ran the installer.

+### Updates

+The app asks GitHub for the latest release when it starts and once every 24 hours after that.
+When a newer version is out, the bottom menu item changes from **NextDNS DoH 1.0.7** to **NextDNS DoH 1.0.7 - update to 1.0.8** and becomes clickable.
+It opens a window with the release notes and an **Update now** button that downloads the installer and runs it silently; Windows asks for Administrator rights once, and setup replaces the app and starts the new version.
+Failed checks are ignored, so the menu item simply stays as it was.

 ## Troubleshooting